How high is the risk of contracting COVID-19 in a stadium? | DW | 29.06.2021

 The European Championship is being held in 11 different cities in 10 different countries.
 The images we are seeing on our television or computer screens seem strange to many — 18 months into the pandemic: Crowds in confined spaces spreading aerosols through their chanting, thousands of people not wearing masks.
 What impact will the first major sporting event to be held with large crowds of spectators in the stands have on the third wave of the pandemic, which is only now subsiding?
 Our fact check provides the initial answers.

-At some EURO 2020 matches, fans were screened out in advance due to of positive COVID-19 rapid tests; at others, spectators tested positive for the virus after the fact.
+At some EURO 2020 matches, fans were screened in advance after positive COVID-19 rapid tests; at others, spectators tested positive for the virus after the fact.

 In Budapest, a French family are reported to have tested positive after France's match against Hungary.
 By far the most COVID-19 cases were reported after Finland's match against Belgium, which took place in St. Petersburg.